Cyriaque Lamar

 Future, New Jersey - section break

-“Lina, what’s ‘phaloonged’ mean?” she whispered, inwards.
+“What’s phaloonged mean?” she whispered, inwards.

-“When did Xoz say that?” squeaked Lina, who was clearly displeased, but unwilling to abandon Tippi mid-schtick.
+“When did Xoz say that?” squeaked Lina.

 “Yesterday.
 He said humans phaloonged themselves to death.”

 “Yeah, we had a meeting of the Treyf Pals Urban Infiltration Unit.
-Our schedule’s a secret, even from you; clandestine necessity, you see.”
+Our schedule’s a secret, even from you.
+Clandestine necessity, you see.”

-The pig made some good points, so Lina went expository.
+Tippi made some good points, so Lina went expository.

-The Inverse Law of Human Power was a pith meme of the 2900s, and usually contained more swearing.
+The Inverse Law of Power was a pith meme of the 2900s, and usually contained more swearing.

 “Math?” peeped Tippi.

-“Yes, Reverend Gyro Sandwich, of The Epicureans of Mind’s Tangent.
-The Epicureans were a 30th-century finance cult who coasted seven decades on the claim their engineering caste built a synthetic afterlife.
-The public wasn’t pleased to learn the monks immediately exchanged their funding for inhalants, and nirvana was a derelict downtown aquarium, clogged with neural tissue.”
+“Reverend Gyro Sandwich, of The Epicureans of Mind’s Tangent.
+The Epicureans were a 30th-century finance cult who coasted 70 years on the claim they built a synthetic afterlife.
+The public wasn’t thrilled to learn that the monks traded tithes for inhalants, and nirvana was a derelict downtown aquarium, clogged with neural tissue.”

 “But did it work?”